17012002/example/README.md

 </p>

 ## About this Laravel project
-Used to learn about web deb
+Used to learn about full stack using laravel and sereval external libraries to support JavaScrip, bootsctrap...